on-ramp/api-doc/source/includes/_egress_crypto_flow.md

 ### Confirmation callback

-If merchant is willing to addtionaly confirm the operation, then:
+If merchant is willing to additionally confirm the operation, then:
   - a callback url should be provided in the `ack_callback` field
-  - `require_confirmation` field can also be excplisitly set to `true` or simply omitted from the request which will result in application of default value whish is `true`
+  - `require_confirmation` field can also be explicitly set to `true` or simply omitted from the request which will result in application of default value whish is `true`
 Once **ON/RAMP** is ready to commit the payment, it will call back merchant to confirm. **It is only at this point when the user transaction should be consider done and be debited at merchant's side**.
 If the merchant was able to debit the user, then it should answer the callback with an http 200 status code; if the merchant was unable to